I often find that at the end of the year my sense of perspective is heightened and I generally feel a lot more motivated and excited about the future.

 Of course, they include the probability of success as a factor, the effort required per team and the OKR that is impacted from the experiment.

-By getting everyone on your team to use this checklist when deciding which experiments to go after, it becomes easier at a first glance to know if all the areas of importance are being considered.
+By getting everyone on your team to use this growth strategy checklist when deciding which experiments to go after, it becomes easier at a first glance to know if all the areas of importance are being considered.

 Step 5: Foster accountability in your team